 You’ll have the option of taking courses that address your individual career choices.
 Samples include:

-- Network Structures of Effective Management - Success requires two things: being technically competent and being able to effectively manage social relationships.
+- Strategic Leadership - Success requires two things: being technically competent and being able to effectively manage social relationships.
 This course combines sociology and economics to introduce general principles of management with an emphasis on how the management of relationships has real and hard outcomes for you as someone attempting to create value and advance your career.
 The goal is to provide you with a set of tools that you can use immediately and effectively.
 You will learn about group and individual decision-making, team dynamics, the ethics of managing work relationships, the role of leadership, trust in organizations, employee diversity, entrepreneurship, and the functioning of professional markets.

 You’ll study with professors who conduct groundbreaking research, consult with companies, and bring their real-world experience into the classroom.

 Dan Adelman, professor of operations management, publishes regularly in leading academic journals such as Manufacturing and Service Operations Management and Operations Research, both of which he also serves as an associate editor.

 Elena Belavina, assistant professor of operations management, studies supply chain management, global sourcing, intermediaries, retailing, applied microeconomic theory, game theory, and econometrics.
 Her forthcoming article titled “The Relational Advantages of Intermediation” was coauthored with Karan Girotra and will be published in Management Science.

 Eric Budish, associate professor of economics and Neubauer Family Faculty Fellow, researches auction and matching markets, and more broadly he is interested in the design of market institutions.
 His most recent work concerns the design of markets that allocate schedules of courses to students, or schedules of shifts to workers.

 Ronald S. Burt